5 takeaways from Biden's State of the Union address

 1. The speech had to make Democrats more comfortable with the idea of Biden as the standard-bearer again in 2024

-Lots of surveys have shown Democrats would prefer someone else to run in 2024 instead of Biden, mostly because of his age – though no one can definitively point to who the alternative should be.
+Lots of surveys show Democrats would prefer someone else to run in 2024 instead of Biden, mostly because of his age — though no one can definitively point to who the alternative should be.

 Biden is 80 years old and would be the oldest president to run for reelection.
 And he has suffered from a lack of intensity with rank-and-file Democrats, but he showed in this speech he can ably make and prosecute the case — not just for reelection, but also for Democratic values.